-Year Exte Extension Research
+Voor Exte nsion Re search

-rear 1862 362 1890 1862 1890
+rear Year 1862 1862 1890

-2009 0.0 0.0 37.9 0.0

 2010 0.0 0.0 37.9 0.0

 2011 0.0 0.0 37.9 0.0

 2012 0.0 0.0 37.9 0.0

 2013 0.0 0.0 37.9 0.0

+2014 0.0 0.0 37.9 0.0

 We plan to support a vigorous graduate research program crucial to the development of high quality research in our focal areas of interest.
 We will develop and evaluate innovative water/soil management practices that mitigate the effects of uncertain water resources (both precipitation and irrigation) and other factors associated with climate change and atmospheric CO2 elevation.
 We will develop a roadmap for bioproducts and bioenergy technology that is specific to the region's energy needs and to the crops/biomass grown in the region.
 We will develop food processing technologies that provide nutritious new products, increase the safety of existing products, and help improve the overall health of the population.
+We will develop automated systems and sensors to facilitate mechanized operations for specialty crops.